 The Awards are givenin four categories: Emerging Leadership, Ongoing Commitment, Lifetime Achievement and Student Organization.

-In 1947, Granger received the Navy’s Distinguished Civilian Service Medal, and also was awarded the President’s Medal for Merit from President Harry S. Truman.
-He became the first African-American to be nominated as President of the National Conference of Social Work in 1951, and in 1961 he was elected in Rome as the President of the International Conference of Social Work.
-In retirement, Granger taught at the college level as well as serving as a trustee for several colleges and nonprofit organizations.
-He remained an enthusiastic member of his Dartmouth class and actively participated in alumni activities and received an honorary degree from Dartmouth in 1946.
+The William Jewett Tucker Foundation established the Lester B. Granger ’18 Award in the spring of 2002.
+Lester Granger was one of four brothers who attended Dartmouth College.
+His distinguished career included working as a teacher, coach, social worker, and youth counselor; he was best known for serving as the executive director of the Urban League for 20 years.
+A veteran of World War I, Granger was asked by President Roosevelt to be the special advisor to the Secretary of the Navy on Negro personnel, and was nationally known for his leadership in eliminating racism and his attention to issues of poverty.
+Among other honors, Granger received the Navy’s Distinguished Civilian Service Medal and was awarded the President’s Medal for Merit by President Truman.
+In 1951 he became the first African American to be nominated as president of the National Conference of Social Work, and in 1961 he was elected in Rome as the President of the International Conference of Social Work.
+In retirement, Granger taught at the college level and served as a trustee for several colleges and non-profit organizations.
+He remained an enthusiastic member of his Dartmouth class and actively participated in alumni activities.
+He received an honorary degree from Dartmouth in 1946.

 All faculty and staff at Dartmouth are eligible for this award.
 Nominees should demonstrate an enduring interest in and ability to build and enhance diversity, through sustained effort and work, enriching the lives of surrounding community members.
 This enrichment helps foster a safe environment in which a community can learn, collaborate, and innovate.